Nieman Fellowship

-The Nieman Foundation for Journalism at Harvard University awards multiple types of fellowships.
+The Nieman Fellowship is a fellowship from the Nieman Foundation for Journalism at Harvard University.
+It awards multiple types of fellowships.

 Nieman Fellowships for journalists

-A Nieman Fellowship is an award given to journalists by the Nieman Foundation for Journalism at Harvard University.
+The Nieman Fellowship is an award given to journalists by the Nieman Foundation for Journalism at Harvard University.
 The fellowship is a transformative learning opportunity open to candidates working in all media in every country around the world.

 Some two dozen fellowships are awarded annually, half to Americans and half to non-Americans.

 As part of each class, specialized fellowships are also available: